Vineyard-Technologies/Overlord/SECURITY.md

 ### How to Report

 1. **Do not** open a public issue
-2. Email security concerns to: [security contact - to be added]
+2. Email security concerns to: contact@VineyardTechnologies.org
 3. Include detailed information about the vulnerability
 4. Provide steps to reproduce if possible